rekhaDevs/samagragovernance.in/src/pages/team/index.md

       A strong passion for creating systemic change in governance while driving impact at the grassroots, brings Praachi to Samagra.
+Currently, she is part of the Samarth team in Himachal Pradesh.
     image: /img/praachi.png
     linkedInProfile: 'https://www.linkedin.com/in/praachi-bhatia/'
     name: Praachi Bhatia